-The Common Good Board of Directors are the fiduciary managers of Hope and listed below:
+The Imagine for All Directors are the fiduciary managers of Hope and listed below:

 Trinity Church is a place where you can be you.
 We are not a church that has all the answers, but we do know the source of our hope, healing, and love.
 Your continued participation is welcome as we seek to serve God through each other, our community, and our world.
 Please feel free to contact us if you have any questions or would simply like to talk.
 Come experience the joy of being in a church community that is daring to be different, and where you truly can be you.

 Hope Food Pantry Austin is housed in Trinity and the church covers the normal business expenses such as electricity, copying and phone service.
 A food drive is conducted the first Sunday of each month during the normal Sunday services and the congregation also provides financial contributions.

 The Koenig Lane Christian Church, a neighborhood church, has been very active with Hope for years.
 Several organizations with in the church have contributed money yearly.
 Families have given food, money, and volunteer time to the mission of Hope Food Pantry Austin.
 Special food drives have been planned and are delivered monthly.